-Check list for setting up social media accounts correctly
+Check list: Set up your social media accounts correctly

 Social media is an integral part of your marketing mix and positively contributes to how you are perceived online and your social media channels may be the first time a customer stumbles across your brand and learns about your business.